Joe2308/hooplife-ms4/README.md

 For all fonts I have use Kanit in black text with some text elements muted.
 I browsed through google fonts and this one stood out to me for it's elegant and slightly retro look.

 ### Images
-The home page uses a hero image of young cool model wearing retro basketball apparel.
+The home page uses a hero image of a young cool model wearing retro basketball apparel.
 Basketball is not only a sport but also a culture and fashion made popular by many of today's hip hop and music stars such as Drake and Post Malone.

 The home page also features two hero images of professional basketball athletes which will entice players who are serious about the sport and their gear.
 All other images come from database product entries.